sassoftware/covid-19-sas/README.md

 # Getting Started
 - **PREPARE**
-    - Download COVID_19.sas to your SAS environment
+    - Download `COVID_19.sas` to your SAS environment
-        - Also download the run_scenario.csv file for an example submission file to run many scenarios in batch
+        - Also, download the `run_scenario.csv` file for an example submission file to run many scenarios in batch
 - **SETUP**
     - Edit `line 10` to a local directory you want to save datasets with model output and scenario information to
     - If you do not have SAS/ETS then edit `line 16` to 'NO'
         - This option causes the SIR/SEIR models to run with a SAS Data Step version only
-        - If you are unsure then you can run 'PROC PRODUCT_STATUS; run;' in SAS and view the log for this information
+        - If you are unsure then you can run `PROC PRODUCT_STATUS; run;` in SAS and view the log for this information
     - If you have the latest analytical release of SAS, 15.1, then set `line 17` to YES
-        - This option swaps out PROC MODEL for PROC TMODEL
+        - This option swaps out `PROC MODEL` for `PROC TMODEL`
-        - If you are unsure then you can run 'PROC PRODUCT_STATUS; run;' in SAS and view the log for this information
+        - If you are unsure then you can run `PROC PRODUCT_STATUS; run;` in SAS and view the log for this information
 - **RUN**
-    - Make calls to the macro %EasyRun.
+    - Make calls to the macro `%EasyRun`.
 Examples scenarios are at the end of the file.
-        - The last parameter for the macro calls is plots=YES.
-This triggers basic SGPLOT output to visually review.
     - Submit many scenarios in batch by using an input file.
-An example file, run_scenarios.csv is provided.
-Each row of this file will feed individual calls to the %EasyRun macro.
+An example file, `run_scenarios.csv` is provided.
+Each row of this file will feed individual calls to the `%EasyRun` macro.
 - **REVIEW**
-    - All model output for each call to %EasyRun saves in the dataset STORE.MODEL_FINAL
+    - All model output for each call to `%EasyRun` saves in the dataset `STORE.MODEL_FINAL`
-    - All of the parameters that lead to the results in STORE.MODEL_FINAL save in STORE.SCENARIOS and all inputs to the macro also save to STORE.INPUTS.
-The variable SCENARIOINDEX links these files.
+    - All of the parameters that lead to the results in `STORE.MODEL_FINAL` save in `STORE.SCENARIOS` and all inputs to the macro also save to `STORE.INPUTS`.
+The variable `SCENARIOINDEX` links these files.

 # Input Definitions & Notes
 **INPUT:**
-- The description of the input parameters for the %EasyRun Macro follow the macro definition in COVID_19.sas and are detailed in the table below
+- The description of the input parameters for the `%EasyRun` Macro follow the macro definition in `COVID_19.sas` and are detailed in the table below

 | Input Parameter | Description | Example Input | Type of Parameter |
 | --- | --- | --- | --- |